 - ADD/ADHD or focus-related issues

 - Increases energy/alertness, in a way almost similar to caffeine

 - Good for “stepping out of the box” with current mindset; good for changing mental perspective.

 - High doses may be similar to a very low dose of psychedelic drugs such as LSD

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe “Atlas” as an “excellent, powerful” sativa strain from Fluent Cannabis.
+Overall, I would best describe “Atlas” as a “good powerful” sativa strain from Fluent Cannabis.

 Though I feel $50 is too expensive for eighths of non-exotic strains in the current Florida cannabis market, I didn’t feel too terrible about what I paid for the quality of this eighth.
 It is the best overall flower I’ve gotten from Fluent as of the time this review was written.

 If you’re looking for a powerful sativa to get you moving, and for a strain to change your current state of mind or way of perceiving life, I recommend this strain to you.
 This strain works particularly well for treating my depression and resultant motivation issues, so I will most likely be purchasing it again in the future.